Is Murdoch StreetEasy’s one true threat?

 In June 2016, Zillow agreed to pay $130 million to settle the case, but it did not admit to any wrongdoing.

 Meanwhile, Zillow remains far ahead of Realtor.com when it comes to a key currency: web traffic.

 Compared to Zillow’s 178 million unique monthly visitors, Realtor.com logged just 58 million during the quarter that ended June 30.

-Realtor.com — which features 3 million properties nationwide — had 17,867 for-sale listings in New York City in late September, compared to StreetEasy’s 12,724.
+Realtor.com — which features 3 million properties nationwide — had only 7,498 for-sale listings in New York City in late September, almost 70 percent less than StreetEasy’s 12,724.

 One area in which Realtor.com has maintained an edge, 1000 Watts’ Boero said, is the timeliness and quality of its data — an area where Zillow’s taken a beating thanks to its notoriously faulty Zestimates.

 On top of the back-end changes it’s making, News Corp. is pouring millions of dollars into ad campaigns — including TV spots featuring actress Elizabeth Banks, the company’s brand ambassador.